OmerBurakTaskin/Social-Media-Fitness-App/README.md

 ## 📆 What's Upcoming
-- UI for body stats(Charts for track the status, etc)
+- UI for body stats(Charts for track the status, etc.)
 - Streak Groups (Users who have fitness groups can gain streak points together without sharing same pic each user.)
 - Leagues (Willing groups and users will be matched to increase rivalry and motivation)